As shown in section A Simple Example, you use the sdist command to create a source distribution. In the simplest case,

 to distribute.
 The typical way to do this is to write a manifest template,

-instructions for how to generate your manifest file, MANIFEST
+instructions for how to generate your manifest file, MANIFEST, which is

 the exact list of files to include in your source distribution.
 The